pcl-china/Young-Laplace-PINN/README.md

 •	Lines 140-158 output the final results of the network.
 This module is for display purposes and does not affect the training process; readers can customize it as needed.

-•	Lines 161-175: For any given boundary point, **find_normal()** can be used to find the unit normal vector.
+•	Lines 161-175 include a function named find_normal() to determine the unit normal vector at any given boundary point.

-•	Lines 178-186: Input domain points **x_area** and boundary points **bc**, and specify whether to delete points inside or outside the boundary.
+•	Lines 178-186 involve inputting domain points, labeled x_area, and boundary points, labeled bc, with an option to specify the deletion of points either inside or outside the boundary.

-•	Lines 189-210: The main function.
+•	Lines 189-210 describe the main function of the code.

-•	Lines 211-end: Post-processing of the computational results.
+•	Lines 211-end focus on the post-processing of the computational results.

 # Note
 The PINN program is written based on the open source deep learning framework Pytorch version 1.10.2 in python.